 “I was inspired by some of my favorites in the world of garden and landscape design: Gertrude Jekyll, Norah Lindsay, Penelope Hobhouse, Vita Sackville-West, Russell Page, and Geoffrey Jellicoe,” says Suzanne.
 “Now more than ever, it feels so right to find refuge in nature and the tranquil world of gardens, to indulge in lush floral embroideries, multicolored botanical prints, and soft dreamy textures.”

-While it’s almost impossible to pick a favorite pattern, if pressed we would opt for Gertrude (pictured at the top of this post), a wide satin stripe with bold and beautiful multicolored botanical embroidery—simply dreamy. tuckerandmarks.com
+While it’s almost impossible to pick a favorite pattern, if pressed we would opt for Gertrude (above), a wide satin stripe with bold and beautiful multicolored botanical embroidery—simply dreamy.